castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 Pi hole wants me to pipe a script to bash, and Plex just publishes one off debs with no repository, making that update a hassle.

-There are some benefits here, once I configure 'unattended-upgrades' things generally run fine.
+There are some benefits here, once I configure `unattended-upgrades` things generally run fine.
 It's a well understood system, and having the large repository of software is always good.
 Over time it tends to accumulate crap though.

 ## Ubuntu 16.04 with Docker containers

-I ran this setup for about 6 months with great results.
 The main advantage to this setup is I can crowdsource the maintenance of these apps to people who do a real good job, like the awesome guys at [linuxserver.io](http://tools.linuxserver.io/dockers).
 I can keep a _lean_ and mostly stock host, toss away broken containers if need be, and keep everything nice and isolated.

 What ppa do I need for unifi?
 Is my plex up to date?
 What java symlink do I need to fix?
 I don't need to care anymore!

-'docker-compose' was really good for this and relatively simple to grok, especially by stealing other people's configs from github and modifying them to my needs.
+`docker-compose` was really good for this and relatively simple to grok, especially by stealing other people's configs from github and modifying them to my needs.

 ### Why not LXD containers?